1. Legal Framework Differentiating Employees From Independent Contractors

 d.
 Differences in Protection from Termination

-The labor law provides a number of special cases of rightful termination of the individual employment contract, while civil contracts follow the common law rules for the rightful termination of contracts.
-Some cases of rightful termination of contracts operate in both individual employment contracts and civil contracts, such as the occurrence of the death of the individual provider of the activity – employee or independent contractor, or the death of the beneficiary – if the beneficiary is an individual, or the completion of the peri-od for which the contract was concluded.
-On the other hand, there are some special cas-es of rightful termination of the individual employment contract, cases that do not apply to civil contracts.
-One such case is the rightful termination of the individual employment contract, in the event of a simultaneous fulfillment of standard age and minimum period of contribution conditions in the public pension system.
-While independent contractors contribute – as a rule – to the public pension system, the civil contracts under which
+The labour law provides a number of special cases of rightful termination of the individual employment agreement, while civil contracts follow the common law rules for the rightful termination of agreements.
+Some cases of rightful termination of agreements operate in both individual employment and civil agreements, such as the occurrence of the death of the individual provider of the activity – employee or independent contractor, or the death of the beneficiary – if the beneficiary is an individual, or the completion of the period for which the agreement was concluded.
+On the other hand, there are some special cases of rightful termination of the individual employment agreement, cases that do not apply to civil agreements.
+One such case is the rightful termination of the individual employment agreement, in the event of a simultaneous fulfilment of standard age and minimum period of contribution conditions in the public pension system.
+While independent contractors contribute – as a rule – to the public pension system, the civil agreements under which they provide their activity are not terminated at the date of the simultaneous fulfilment of the two conditions for retirement.
+Independent contractors are entitled to pension on demand, and the retirement does not have any effect on the existence of the civil agreement.
+For certain categories of professionals – such as lawyers – that contribute to their own pension system, if they retire under their statute provisions, they no longer have the right to fully practice their profession.

 e.
 Local Limitations on Use of Independent Contractors

 In some specific industries and also in the public services there are some limitations in the use of independent contractors for specific activities.
-For example, in ports oper-ations the employers can only use the work of employees that are subject to specific registration and authorization at the port’s authorities.
+For example, in ports operations the employers can only use the work of employees that are subject to specific registration and authorization at the port’s authorities.
 Also in public services the public institution can only use the work of public servants (employees with a special Statute) or employees for the main activity, with the possibility of contracting under civil law only for specific areas, such as lawyers for legal matters.

 f.
 Other Ramifications of Classification